betoelmanco123/superior_algebra_manimations/README.md

 Make sure Manim is correctly installed and available in your terminal before proceeding.

 ---
+## Structure

+- rotador.py → Rotation on the complex plane
+- inversa.py → Calculation of the inverse matrix

 ## Rendering the Matrix Inverse Animation